10 Surprising Foods That Aren't Paleo

 Sugar in any form, but most especially cane sugar, is not a part of The Paleo Diet, and thus the sugars used to feed the SCOBY (the yeast present in kombucha) are not Paleo.

-What to drink instead: iced green tea.
+What to choose instead: iced green tea or our Strawberry-Lemonade Electrolyte Drink.

 10. Pseudo Grains